Yashica MG-1 current value

 The Electro Half shows little online information.
 I have this camera on my bench and will attend to it shortly.

 The lens is slower, a 2.8 compared to the 2.0.
 I have read somewhere that a faster lens was also available but could not find any support to that.
 Shutter speed is up to 800.
 The plethora of lights that marked the early Electros have dried down to flickers with trigger half-press.
-A reminder: The Yashica Electro began with three lights on top: green for battery check, yellow and red for over / under exposure, and a brightly lit frame counter.
-The viewfinder is fixed, unlike same in it’s elder brothers that shifts to compensate for closer shots.
+A reminder: The Yashica Electro began with three lights on top: green for battery check, yellow and red for over/under exposure, and a brightly lit frame counter.
+The viewfinder is fixed, unlike the same in its elder brothers that shift to compensate for closer shots.
 To make up for all that, the camera was offered for half of the MX.
 Or perhaps Yashica had a target price for a low-end camera so such specifications were what they could for that price.

 For electronic flash use, there is a hot shoe, no PC port.
 Set the selector from auto to the lightning sign and shutter speed will fall to /30.